230140111021tej/Finfet_7nm/README.md

 ## Lab 1: FinFET Inverter Design

-Design and characterization of a CMOS inverter using ASAP 7nm FinFET process.
+Design and characterization of a CMOS inverter using the ASAP 7nm FinFET process.

 ### Key Steps
 - **Schematic Design:** Using Xschem/other EDA tool.